gigaj0ule/system42/README.md

 This is extremely useful.
 Like really really makes you a better programmer.

-ST-Link V2 programmwrs have been tested with openocd and work great!
+ST-Link V2 programmers have been tested with openocd and work great!

 Debugging only works when read out